mollie/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

 .. parameter:: resource
    :type: string

-   Indicates the response contains a payment object.
+   Indicates the response contains a terminal object.
 Will always contain ``terminal`` for this endpoint.

 .. parameter:: id
    :type: string